Theodore Solomons Trail day 6, Avalanche Pass to Roads End

 At the bottom of the steps Bubbs Creek was violently thrashing its way down canyon, a spectacle made enjoyable by the presence of a very solid bridge spanning the tumult.

-The trail flattened out at the confluence of Bubbs and King and obese day hikers began to appear.
+The trail flattened out at the confluence of Bubbs and the Kings and day hikers began to appear.
 I greeted all and chatted with a few, knowing that I would need a ride down to Cedar Grove once I got to the trailhead.

-I stopped in at the ranger station asking about the trail ahead (high water likely at Simpson’s Meadow, trail closed by a rockslide) and if there was a shuttle in the Canyon (no).
+I stopped in at the trailhead ranger station asking about the trail ahead (high water likely at Simpson’s Meadow, trail above it to the JMT closed by a rockslide) and if there was a shuttle in the Canyon (no).
 Even though the ranger was heading out to lunch, he stopped to hear about the TST and the route it takes through SeKi.
 He said my best bet for a ride was to sit right there and hit up returning day hikers.

 As it turned out, a pair of returning day hikers were sitting nearby, overheard us, and graciously offered a ride.
 They were North Carolinians making their first visit to the Sierra, staying first at the Yosemite lodge and now at the one at Cedar Grove.